Introductory Latin: volo, nolo, possum + infinitive

 Translate the following sentence into Latin: Cicero was able to come with his wife.

-Translate the following sentence into Latin: We wanted to be able to see the queen.
+Translate the following sentence into Latin: They wanted to help the sad wives after they had killed the farmers.

 Translate the following sentence: volam tres horas in urbe ambulare.